-5. Ginger is good for muscle soreness
+5. Is good for muscle soreness

 Ginger is a natural painkiller that can relieve muscle pain and soreness.
 Whether you are a professional athlete or you practice sports occasionally, consuming ginger regularly can reduce muscle aches and tiredness.

-6. Ginger reduces blood sugar
+6. Reduces blood sugar

 Clinical studies show that ginger can have a direct impact in preventing diabetes and heart disease.
 Regular intake can reduce blood sugar and bad cholesterol while improving arterial circulation at the same time.